sparticle999/SpaceCompany/README.md

 - [Achievements]

+#RoadMap

+v0.0.7
+-
+-
+-

+v0.0.8
+-
+-
+-

 # Changelog:

 v0.0.6
 - Added the other icons for the rest of the resources
 - Added Help / FAQ Tab
 - Added Beginner Guide, FAQ and Credits
+- Made resource numbers scroll up instead of jumping to the current value.

 v0.0.5
 - Added content to Space tab